oscarvargash/cirm_25/day_1/README.md

 > Remove your flag if you are good to continue ![](img/green.jpeg)

-# Day one, afternoon, managing files and using programs
+# Day one, managing files and using programs

 To start this tutorial you need to be logged in the Linux virtual machine [vlinux.humboldt.edu](https://vlinux.humboldt.edu/)